twonoise/jasmine-sa/README.md

 * [7] https://hal.science/hal-00414583/document
 * [8] https://people.ece.cornell.edu/land/PROJECTS/ReassignFFT/index.html
 * [9] https://github.com/x42/spectra.lv2
+* Thanks to all brave people from #lad, #opengl Libera chat, and others, who helps me all this time.
 * Credits for C code are shown at tail of C file.